Colorado Grande Casino

 Colorado Grande Casino, Hotel and Maggie's Restaurant are all located in a commercial prime spot in downtown Cripple Creek on Bennett Avenue All these businesses, owned by the same company, make their home in the handsome brick Fairley Brothers and Lampman Building, on the corner of 3rd Street and Bennett Avenue.

 This 1896, handsome, 3 story brick building was built to house commercial enterprises, starting with the fancy brickwork, and display windows on the outside.
-The building features rock-faced corner stones, recessed center entryway, and fabulous, decorative molding.
+The building features rock-faced corner stones, a recessed center entryway, and fabulous, decorative molding.

 Currently, there is a casino on the first floor, the hotel is on the second floor, while the old ballroom space is on the third floor.
 Maggie's Restaurant is found toward the back of the structure on the first/ground floor, downstairs from the casino.

-The casino develops loyal customers by offering them points for playing, and lets them win 10% more than the other casino's allow.
+The casino develops loyal customers by offering them points for playing and lets them win 10% more than the other casino's allow.
 They pride themselves on being 10% looser than the Cripple Creek market!
 Another popular practice with their customers is that they keep their TITO penny machines current, offering the latest Aristocrat and IGT Games.
 Penny players like the quick and convenient cash in service.
 They also keep their "oldies but goodies" loose dollar reel slots as long as they can repair them.

 The hotel's 7 rooms offer a complimentary breakfast as each guest is given a 10 dollar voucher.
-High rollers are given a complementary room, but probably loose enough money at the tables to pay for the room, as it is hard to beat the house.
-Complementary snacks are offered to guests of the hotel, and room service from Maggie's is another amenity that the hotel guests enjoy.
+High rollers are given a complementary room, but probably lose enough money at the tables to pay for the room, as it is hard to beat the house.
+Complementary snacks are offered to guests of the hotel and room service from Maggie's is another amenity that the hotel guests enjoy.

-though Maggie's Restaurant can be reached by going down the stairs from the casino, Maggie's also has its own entrance, about 3/4 of the way down on the building's side that sits on 3rd St., toward the back of the building.
+Though Maggie's Restaurant can be reached by going down the stairs from the casino, Maggie's also has its own entrance, about 3/4 of the way down on the building's side that sits on 3rd St., toward the back of the building.
 Maggie's Restaurant pleases both visitors and the local population as well.
 According to the restaurant's web-page, "Maggie's specializes in a variety of entrees and desserts in a classic, elegant restaurant setting.
 The restaurant is famous for its quality steaks, seafood and burgers.
 Maggie's is very family friendly, and kids are welcome.
 'Ask anyone in town.
 This is the best place for breakfast, lunch and dinner.'"

 Also, Maggie's also offers party and meeting rooms for various special occasions and events, for up to 40 people.